 Banking Circle measures, monitors and manages the LCR, the NSFR and the Asset Encumbrance.
-The liquidity risk measures are integrated in the liquidity risk management and reporting framework and has focus both on short- and long-term liquidity risk exposures.
-All three metrics are limited and measured as part of the Risk Appetite Policy whilst the size and composition of the Liquidity buffer although non-limited measured - with a minimum of 85% of the liquidity buffer placed in central banks and in placed highly rated government bonds, and maximum 15% placed in interbank - is also monitored.
-These ratios are reported as part of the regular Risk department reporting conducted to the Authorised Management as well as the Board of Directors.
+The liquidity risk measures are integrated in the Bank's liquidity risk management and reporting framework and has focus both on short- and long-term liquidity risk exposures.
+All three metrics are limited and measured as part of the Risk Appetite Policy whilst the size and composition of the liquidity buffer although non-limited measured - with the majority of the liquidity buffer placed in central banks and placed in highly rated government bonds, and a smaller part placed in interbank - is also monitored.
+These ratios are reported as part of the regular Risk function reporting conducted to the Authorised Management as well as the Board of Directors.